oroinc/documentation/commerce/user_guide/getting_started/records/records_grids.rst

 Set Number of Items Per Page
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can change the amount of items displayed per page.
-To do this, click the **View Per Page** drop-down list in the upper-right corner of the grid, and select the required number of items per page.
+To do this, click the **View Per Page** drop-down list on the top right of the grid, and select the required number of items per page.

 .. image:: /user_guide/img/getting_started/records/grids/grids_viewperpage.png